pratyay2409/Backend-cloning-of-SAP-SLCM/README.md

     where ((total_present/total_attendance)*100)<75
     group by subject_name;

-24) Display the name od students have maximum number of subject has attendance less than 75%.
+24) Display the name of students have maximum number of subject has attendance less than 75%.

     select student_name,count(subject_name) as number_of_subject
     from slcm.attendance